ramirocabral/aws-solutions-architect-associate-notes-SAAC03/databases/RDS.md

 - **Security Groups**: Control access to the DB.
 - **No SSH available**. (except for RDS Custom).
 - **Audit Logs can be enabled**.
 Send to Cloudewatch for longer retention.

+## Invoking [[Lambda]] functions from RDS & Aurora

+- Invoke Lambdas from within your DB instance.
+- Allows you to process **data events** from within a database.
+- Supported **RDS for Postgres** and **Aurora MySQL**.
+- Must allow outbound traffic to the Lambda from within the DB.
+- DB instance must have the required permissions.

+## RDS Event Notifications

+- Notifications that tells information about the DB itself.
+- Don't have any info about the data itself.
+- Near real-time events.
+- Send to [[SNS]] or subscribe to events with [[EventBridge]].